UNamurCSFaculty/INFOM227_ExampleAnalyser/README.md

 with:

+- The notation $< Var >$ corresponds to the set of variables in the program.
 - The symbol $\oplus$ corresponds to the operators `+`, `-`, `*`, `/`, `<`, `>`, `<=`, `>=`, `!=`, `==`, `and` and `or` with their mathematical semantics.
 - The symbol $\mathcal{E}$ corresponds to the set of all possible environments.
 - The symbol $\sigma$, with $\sigma \in \mathcal{E}$ and $\sigma : < Var > \mapsto \mathbb{Z} \cup \{True, False\}$, corresponds to the environment of the function currently being executed.